-Prior to Saturday, your unit SPL will inform their Camp Troop Guide as to the troops departure time.
-Their will be no official camp wide flag ceremony, but a light breakfast will be available in the Dining Hall .
-Your troop guide will examine your site, using the check-in sheet, for any damages to camp porperty or equipment.
+Prior to Saturday, your unit SPL needs to inform their Camp Troop Guide as to the troop's departure time.
+Their will be no official camp-wide flag ceremony, but a light breakfast will be served in the Dining Hall during regular breakfast hours.
+Your troop guide will examine your site, using the check-in sheet, for any damages to camp property or equipment.
 Arrangements for restitution for damages, if necessary, will be made before the unit leaves camp, though exact charges may not be known.
 Once your troop is approved for departure, you will head to the Administration building to finish the check out process, collecting your health forms and patches!
 While leadership checks out, the remainder of the unit may stage in the parking lot for departure back to your home unit.